By Sirous Panjabi

 Additionally, Bahman taught Persian at ABF (the educational section of the Swedish labour movement) and philosophy at the Zoroastrian Center in Gothenburg.

-When asked about how he managed to undertake so many different roles, Mr. Azadfar responded, "You are discussing decades, not years.
-Moreover, there were systems which helped me.
+When asked about how he managed to undertake so many different roles, Mr. Azadfar responded,

 My mind works systematically, and I do anything in the framework of a system in theory and practice —as you see in my philosophy, which is a system of philosophy rather than scattered topics.